ULHPC/tutorials/containers/singularity/README.md

     file that uses all supported sections.
 ```

+Run those command on your laptop
 ```bash
 sudo singularity build jupyter.sif jupyter.def
 rsync -avz jupyter.def iris-cluster:jupyter.sif # to the cluster

 ```
+Please note rsynch may take a few minutes (250mo transfer)

 * Next, we need to prepare a launcher ...